Bulgaria - Country Commercial Guide

 The Bulgarian dairy farm industry significantly increased its demand for high quality genetic materials, both for live animals, imported mainly from the EU, and for semen and embryos (HS#051110), imported from the United States.

-In 2021, U.S. bovine-genetic exports to Bulgaria decreased from the record in 2020 to USD 250,000.
-Despite this decrease, the U.S. ranked as a number one exporter of bovine genetics to the Bulgarian market.
-Germany, Canada and the Netherlands remain as the main U.S. competitors.
-Reportedly, some, or most, of the Canadian and German product is of U.S. origin.
-(Source: Trade Data Monitor).
+Germany, Canada and the Netherlands remain the main U.S. competitors.
+Reportedly, much of the Canadian and German product is of U.S. origin.
 Currently the size of the market is not large but the potential for growth is substantial.
-High-tech dairy and beef cattle genetics from gnomically tested bulls are showing increased demand.
+High-tech dairy and beef cattle genetics from genomically tested bulls are showing increased demand.
 This sub-sector is characterized by a trade regime with no import duties; favorable veterinary requirements; and an increase in local demand.

 Snacks/Cereals